 Organizations in every industry are becoming increasingly dependent upon data to drive more efficient business processes and a better user experience.
+(That's one result of so-called data democratization.)
 As the data collection and preparation processes that support these initiatives grow more complex, the likelihood of failures, performance bottlenecks, and quality issues within data workflows also increases.

 Preventing these issues is critical for ensuring the production of high-quality datasets (as is the timely identification of such problems when they do occur).
 Visibility into pipelines, and the data they process, plays a big role in this effort.
 Keep reading this article for a primer on:

 - Data pipelines and related challenges

 - How implementing end-to-end observability enables more efficient and effective data workflows

 Data engineering is the practice of designing and building the systems used for processing and managing data.
 These systems can include procedures for collecting, aggregating and transforming data (and more) with the goal of producing quality datasets for use in data-driven initiatives.
 Together, these processes form the data pipeline.